🏆 Editor's Choice

 ✗ Cons

-• Only two Thunderbolt ports feels limiting in 2024
+• Only two Thunderbolt ports limits connectivity for power users

 Our Verdict